What is a Powder Room? Features, Benefits & Design Tips

 It’s the room you offer when friends drop in.
 It’s the place where design meets utility - quick, clean, and quietly stylish, and when planned right, it becomes a seamless part of your home.
 Simpolo Tiles and Bathware brings both design experience and product range to help you get it right.
 Simpolo Tiles and Bathware brings both design experience and product range to help you get it right with its bathroom suits range.

-Why Powder Rooms Exist
+Why Powder Rooms Exist: Purpose and Benefits

 The idea is simple - keep your private bathrooms private, and offer guests a clean, easy-to-reach alternative.
 The powder room often sits near the living or dining space, so people don’t have to walk through your personal zones.
 It’s compact, but when done thoughtfully, it says a lot about your home.